Miłosz Orzeł

 Isn't it amazing what is now possible on the web platform?
 I'm not exactly a dinosaur but I remember when displaying a div overlay on a page required use of hidden iframe (because select elements were otherwise rendered above the overlay)...
 Crazy times ;)

-[OoB] Sonar with Arduino, C#, JavaScript and HTML5
+[OoB] Sonar With Arduino, C#, JavaScript and HTML5

 This post marks the beginning of "Out of Boredom" series.
 It will be about creating stuff with my recently purchased Arduino Uno.
 Let's have a break from chores of professional programming and create something just for fun :)